 We currently have significant net operating losses (NOLs) that may be used to offset future taxable income.
 In general, under Section 382 of the Internal Revenue Code of 1986, as amended (the Code), a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its prechange NOLs to offset future taxable income.
-During 2015, 2014, 2013 and years prior, we performed analyses to determine if there were changes in ownership, as defined by Section 382 of the Internal Revenue Code that would limit our ability to utilize certain net operating loss and tax credit carry forwards.
-We determined we experienced an ownership change, as defined by Section 382, in connection with certain common stock offerings on July 25, 2011, February 5, 2013, June 3, 2013 and on June 1, 2015.
+During 2016, 2015, 2014 and years prior, we performed analyses to determine if there were changes in ownership, as defined by Section 382 of the Internal Revenue Code that would limit our ability to utilize certain net operating loss and tax credit carry forwards.
+We determined we experienced an ownership change, as defined by Section 382 of the Code, in connection with certain common stock offerings in 2011, 2013, and 2015.
 As a result, the utilization of our federal tax net operating loss carry forwards generated prior to the ownership changes is limited.
 Future changes in our stock ownership, some of which are outside of our control, could result in an ownership change under Section 382 of the Code, which would significantly limit our ability to utilize NOLs to offset future taxable income.